Sam36502/RISCI-64/README.md

 *A 2-Bit Virtual Machine*\
 \
 This is just a little Project I made to mess about with Theoretical CPU architecture.\
-**DISCLAIMER:** I only know the basics of System Architecture design!
+**Disclaimer:** I only know the basics of System Architecture design!
 There is probably a much better way to make a 2-Bit VM.\
-**DISCLAIMER 2:** This is all hobby code.
+**Disclaimer 2:** This is all hobby code.
 Comments are few and probably worded strangely, and I wrote a lot of this code in seperate, unplanned stages.
 If you notice any odd bits of code,\
 such as redundancies or inefficiencies, I'd love if you could let me know of a better solution.
 Thanks.\
 \